jutge-org/jutge-problems-toolkit/README.md

 - `problem.lang.tex`: Statement LaTeX file for language `lang`.
 See [Problem statement](#problem-statement) for more information.
 - `problem.lang.yml`: Contains the problem information in language `lang`.
 See [Problem metadata](#problem-metadata) for more information.
 - `problem.lang.pdf`: Formatted PDF statement for language `lang`.
 These are generated automatically by the toolkit.
-- `problem.lang.ps`: Formatted PS statement for language `lang`.
-These are generated automatically by the toolkit.

 Additionally, the problem can contain the following optional files:

-- `award.png`: Image of the award user will obtain when they get the problem accepted for the first time.
+- `award.png`: Image of the award users will obtain when they get the problem accepted for the first time.
 See [Awards](#awards) for more information.
-- `award.html`: HTML description of the award user will obtain when they get the problem accepted for the first time.
+- `award.html`: HTML description of the award users will obtain when they get the problem accepted for the first time.
 See [Awards](#awards) for more information.
-- `code.*`: Code provided in the problem zip file that is given as a solution template (a function with blanks to be filled, for example).
+- `code.*`: Code provided in the problem to users that is given as a solution template (a function with blanks to be filled, for example).
 - `distiller.yml`:  File used to specify the parameters of the distillation process.
 See [Distilled test cases](#distilled-test-cases) for more information.
 - `scores.yml`: File that describes the scoring of a problem.
 See [Scoring](#scoring) for more information.
 - `*.ops`: File used to specify some limits for the correction of the problem.
 See [Test options](#test-options) for more information.